questbook/subgraph/readme.md

 3. Run a graph node locally, see [here](https://github.com/graphprotocol/graph-node/tree/master/docker) on how to do that.
 Simplest method would be to run a local graph node on Docker.
 4. We use mustache to template the subgraph yaml, in order to reduce repeating ourselves when deploying to dfferent networks.
 To prepare the subgraph yaml for deployment on a network, run `NETWORK={network} yarn prepare-subgraph`.
 	- Eg. to prepare for deployment on Rinkeby -- run `NETWORK=rinkeby yarn prepare-subgraph`
-4. Finally to deploy on your local graph node, run `NETWORK=rinkeby GRAPH_NODE=http://localhost:8020 yarn deploy-subgraph`
+5. Finally to deploy on your local graph node, run `NETWORK=rinkeby GRAPH_NODE=http://localhost:8020 yarn deploy-subgraph`
 	- Note: change `GRAPH_NODE` environment variable to the graph node of your choice's admin URL.
 Typically this will be on port `8020`
+6. To deploy multiple subgraphs at once, use the `deploy:all` script.
+Eg.
+	- `NETWORK=all GRAPH_NODE=abcd.com yarn deploy:all`
+	- `NETWORK=rinkeby,neon-devnet GRAPH_NODE=abcd.com yarn deploy:all` (deploys two subgraphs)

 ## Running Tests